 - Would a direct approach be best or do you prefer a more soft delivery?

 - Are facts and figures necessary for comprehension because the employee needs to understand the why as well as the what, when, and where?

 - Is the person reserved and needs to have more trust built before they consider your input viable?

-- Does the relatable personal interaction and social nature of the employee’s personality drive them, and foster collaboration, making them an excellent team player?
+- Do the relatable personal interaction and social nature of the employee’s personality drive them, and foster collaboration, making them an excellent team players?

 If you’re not sure what the best move is for your company and hiring team, consultants are a great way to bring an outside perspective in to evaluate and assess where you need to improve.
 If this is the route your company decides to take, be sure to take their feedback to heart and execute change or this will be an empty gesture and counterproductive.

 Encouraging a healthy atmosphere where employees are doing their best work, means your business is doing what it does best.
 Focusing on your core competencies ensures you have a distinct piece of the market.
 Considering partnering with a BPO firm for services that aren’t meshing with your core focus to free up your unique blend of employee personalities and business offerings.